OpenSTREAM-solvers/openstream/docs/source/Guides/theory/Mixture_Model_Theory.rst

 To complete the conservation equations, several closure relations are required:

 - Wall shear stress: :math:`\tau_w^n`
-- Form pressure losses: \frac{\partial p_K}{\partial z}
+- Form pressure losses: :math:\frac{\partial p_K}{\partial z}
 - Equations of state: Appropriate thermodynamic properties for each phase

-The selected closure models are defined in the OpenSTREAM :mod:`Inputs.Model`, chosen from the available options listed in :mod:`InputEnums`.
-If not explicitly specified by the user, default models are applied as defined in :class:`Inputs.Models`.
-All closure relations are implemented in :class:`Solvers.Mixture.Mixture`, which the users can modify to suit specific simulation needs.
+For each simulation, the selected closure models are defined in the OpenSTREAM model file, chosen from the available options listed in :mod:`InputEnums`.
+If not explicitly specified by the user, default models are applied as defined in :class:`Inputs.Model`.
+All relevant closure relations are implemented in :class:`Solvers.Mixture.Mixture`, which the users can modify to suit specific simulation needs.

-The thermodynamic properties for each phase are computed using coolprop, an open-source thermophysical property library that provides accurate equations of state and transport properties for a wide range of fluids.
+The thermodynamic properties for each phase are computed using `CoolProp <https://coolprop.org/>`_, an open-source thermophysical property library that provides accurate equations of state and transport properties for a wide range of fluids.

 Features and assumptions
 ------------------------